deryrahman/deryrahman.github.io/content/posts/2025-02-k8s-connectivity-unreachable.md

 cover = ""
 tags = ["tech", "kubernetes"]
 keywords = ["kubernetes", "networking"] description = "Recently, I tried to setup the k8s cluster in my local.
-Unlike common setup where we usually use minikube, kindD, or k3s, this time I play around using vm directly.
+Unlike many common setup out there where we usually use minikube, kindD, or k3s, this time I play using vm directly.
 This exercise allow me to have a better understanding on how k8s manages the containers." showFullContent = false readingTime = false
 +++

 Recently, I tried to setup the k8s cluster in my local.
-Unlike common setup where we usually use minikube, kindD, or k3s, this time I play around using vm directly.
+Unlike many common setup out there where we usually use minikube, kindD, or k3s, this time I play using vm directly.
 This exercise allow me to have a better understanding on how k8s manages the containers.

 I use lima vm to create a vm in my mac.
-Previously I have VirtualBox and VMWare as a candidate, but I felt like it's more resource consuming.
-Yet, I found lima vm as an alternative that I feel it's more light weight.
+Previously I have several candidates, like VirtualBox and VMWare, but it's quite heave and more resource consuming.
+Yet, I found lima vm as an alternative that I feel like it's more lightweight.
 I tried to spin up 2 VMs, one for control-plane and other for worker.
 I use user-v2 and vzNAT as a network.
-Former for vm to vm communication and later for vm to host communication (yes, I need this for exposing LoadBalancer service).
+Former for vm to vm communication and latter for vm to host communication (yes, I need this for exposing LoadBalancer service, because I want to mess this things up 🙂).
 So, with this setup, 1 node has 2 network interface.
 Then, this is where connectivity issue araises..

 ---